michellejyao/detect-warped-wood/README.md

 - `wood_panel_mask.png` — binary mask of the segmented panel
 - `wood_panel_depth_map.png` — depth map masked to the panel region

-Tips:
-- If your reference image has a different file name, edit the `reference_image_path` in `src/extract_wood.py`.
+Note:
-- CLIPSeg runs on CPU by default; on Raspberry Pi this can take time.
-For best speed, use a desktop or reduce image size.
+- CLIPSeg runs on CPU by default; on Raspberry Pi this could take time.

 ### 3) Export a 3D point cloud (PLY)
 ```bash